-Recent Major Conservation Projects
+Some of the Recent Major Conservation Projects

 Worcester Cathedral has benefited from grants from the Heritage Lottery Fund and the Friends of Worcester Cathedral.
 They helped to fund the construction of a conservation store room for the medieval manuscripts and medieval archives of Worcester cathedral priory, and for a cataloguer to put the Music Collection and Victorian Correspondence catalogues of the Dean and Chapter onto Access databases.
-Copies of these databases have been distributed to The Elgar Birthplace Museum, Worcester City Library, and Worcestershire County Record Office.

 Worcester Cathedral's Royal Charters

 The Friends of Worcester Cathedral have also funded the preservation of five of the cathedral's largest Royal Charters, which are now on display in the library.
-They are from the reigns of Richard II, Henry VIII, Edward VI, and William and Mary.†This project took some twoyears to complete.
+They are from the reigns of Richard II, Henry VIII, Edward VI, and William and Mary.†This project took some two years to complete.†

 Adopt A Book

 If you would like to support the work of the library you can adopt a book in memory of someone, or on behalf of somebody's birthday, or Christening.
 Details will be sent to you if you complete the Adoption†Form (just click the link and fill in the form).

 The scheme starts from as little as £25, and each sponsor will receive a card, and their names entered into a book of donors in the library.